bmd007/code-wars/README.md

 The rules about resource (CPU, memory, etc.) usage will be defined in each tournament.
 But there should be no strange limitations.
 This is not going to be an efficiency contest.

+## Game story:
+The game is a 2D grid where each cell can be empty, a wall, or a tank (player).
+There are only two tanks in the game and destruction of one of the tanks ends the game.
+One hit is enough to destroy a tank.
+The tanks can move in 4 directions (up, down, left, right) and can shoot in 4 directions.
+The walls van be destroyed by shooting at them as well.
+One hit is enough to destroy a wall.

 ### Running your code against itself:
     0- Run `./gradlew bootBuildImage` in the engine dreictory 1- In the [build.gradle](player-client/build.gradle) file, change bootBuildImage.imageName to your desirable docker image name